yuzuha48/Bootcamp-Assignments/back-end/hello_django/README.md

 ## Hello Django 👋

+Used Django to route users to different paths.

 * The root path will route to /blogs which contains a placeholder to later display a list of all blogs
 * /blogs/new will route to placeholder to display a new form to create a new blog
 * /blogs/create will reroute to the root route